7challa/systemctl_commands/README.md

-systemctl reload service : Reload all config files in service systemctl status service : See if service is running/enabled systemctl enable service : Enable a service to start on boot systemctl disable service : Disable service–won’t start at boot systemctl show service : Show properties of a service (or other unit) systemctl -H host status network : Run any systemctl command remotely
+systemctl reload service : Reload all config files in service systemctl status service : See if service is running/enabled systemctl enable service : Enable a service to start on boot systemctl enable service --now : Enable a service to start on boot and start the service NOW systemctl disable service : Disable service–won’t start at boot systemctl show service : Show properties of a service (or other unit) systemctl -H host status network : Run any systemctl command remotely